Tax Fraud Lawyer

 - Conspiracy: Where the object of a conspiracy is a felony, as is the case for federal tax crimes, the punishment is up to five years in prison and/or criminal fines.
 A person found guilty of conspiracy to commit a tax crime may face additional penalties for the underlying tax crimes that were the object of the conspiracy.

 Experience.
-Hiring the right attorney to get you out of a federal investigation can literally become an investment into your future and your freedom.
-If you are fighting the IRS, you should be smart and rely on lawyers that previously supervised and directed IRS investigations and therefore know the process and what to do against it.
-Several attorneys of Oberheiden & McMurrey have previously held senior positions within the Department of Justice and served as federal prosecutors at various U.S. Attorney’s Offices.
+Hiring the right tax fraud defense lawyer to get you out of a federal investigation can literally become an investment into your future and your freedom.
+If you are fighting the IRS, you should be smart and rely on tax fraud lawyers that previously supervised and directed IRS investigations and therefore know the process and what to do against it.
+Several attorneys of Oberheiden, P.C. have previously held senior positions within the Department of Justice and served as federal prosecutors at various U.S. Attorney’s Offices.

 Federal Criminal Lawyers.
 Tax crimes are generally prosecuted through the federal court system by Assistant United States Attorneys.
-Therefore, the right lawyer to defend against tax crimes will be well-versed in federal criminal laws and procedures.
+Therefore, the right tax fraud defense attorney will be well-versed in federal criminal laws and procedures.
 Most criminal defense attorneys who defend charges of robbery, DWI, or rape practice primarily in state court and may therefore be unfamiliar with the federal court system.
 While such state court defense attorneys may be very competent, they may not be the right attorneys to defend against allegations of federal tax crimes.
-One of the great advantages of Oberheiden & McMurrey is that many of our attorneys previously served as Assistant United States Attorneys themselves and therefore understand how current prosecutors approach a case and what to do against such a government investigation.
+One of the great advantages of Oberheiden, P.C. is that many of our attorneys previously served as Assistant United States Attorneys themselves and therefore understand how current prosecutors approach a case and what to do against such a government investigation.

 Applicable Defenses.
 Many white-collar crimes, including tax crimes, have affirmative defenses that, if proven, eliminate a defendant’s liability for a crime, even if all other elements of the crime are proven beyond a reasonable doubt.
-We utilize our comprehensive knowledge of federal criminal law and procedure to fully explore and promote any affirmative defenses our clients may have.
+Our tax fraud lawyers utilize comprehensive knowledge of federal criminal law and procedure to fully explore and promote any affirmative defenses our clients may have.
 In the case of tax crimes, for example, a defendant’s reliance on a qualified tax preparer is an affirmative defense to charges that the defendant committed tax evasion or included false statements on a tax return.